miger123/soapui/README.md

 * To build a SoapUI project, run `mvn clean install` in the root folder.
 * To build an individual submodule, run `mvn clean install` in the root folder of the submodule you want to build.

+### Package

+To create packages for the different operating systems run `mvn -Passembly package`.

 ### Run

 To run SoapUI after it has been built, execute `mvn exec:java` in the root folder of the *soapui* submodule.
+To run SoapUI testrunner, execute `mvn exec:java@id -Dexec.args="project.xml` or add a profile with the mainClass="com.eviware.soapui.tools.SoapUITestCaseRunner" (https://stackoverflow.com/questions/8252107/is-it-possible-to-execute-two-different-maven-exec-maven-plugin-in-a-single-pom).
+Alternative you can change the mainClass in pom.xml and execute `mvn exec:java`

 ### Get the latest changes